pratyushmaini/pokepurge/README.md

 #### 3. Implement your strategy:
 - Blue Team: Enhance methods in `methods/`
 - Red Team: Implement attacks in `attacks/`
-- Both: Maintain model performance above threshold
+- Both: Maintain model performance above threshold so that it can still perform well on held-out tasks

 #### 4. Submit:
 - Fork repository